ydb-platform/ydb/ydb/docs/en/core/concepts/_includes/index/intro.md

 ---
-title: Yandex Database (YDB).
+title: YDB.
 DBMS overview
-description: "Yandex Database (YDB): is a horizontally scalable distributed fault-tolerant DBMS.
+description: "YDB: is a horizontally scalable distributed fault-tolerant DBMS.
 YDB is designed to meet high performance requirements.
 For example, a typical server can handle dozens of thousands of queries per second.
 The system is designed to handle hundreds of petabytes of data."
 ---
 # {{ ydb-short-name }} overview